 School counselors help and encourage students develop the skills they’ll need to succeed in school and in life.
 They also assist students in selecting careers and programs that best fit their skills and ambitions.
 Here are some statistics on salaries, job growth, and employer types for school counselors.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for school counselors is $54,560.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for school counselors is $61,000.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 What is my earning potential?